-The Strategy Execution List is comprised of Programmes which are fundamental to the successful execution of the Bank's Strategic Vision.
-Regulatory & Mandatory projects are also executed and reported on via the Strategy Execution List.
+The Change Portfolio is comprised of Programmes which are fundamental to the successful execution of the Bank's Strategic Vision.
+Regulatory & Mandatory projects are also executed and reported on via the Change Portfolio.

-The Strategy Assessment List consists of strategic projects which may generate incremental value for the Bank, or which may accelerate delivery of the Bank's Strategy.
+The Change Portfolio consists of strategic projects which may generate incremental value for the Bank, or which may accelerate delivery of the Bank's Strategy.
 Managing by Portfolio ensures both Senior Management and the Board have appropriate oversight of key programmes.
-Governance of the Strategic Portfolio is outlined in the Bank's Strategic Change Policy.
+Governance of the Change Portfolio is outlined in the Bank's Strategic Change Framework.

 The Integrated Planning Process (IPP) is PTSB's annual risk management, strategic, financial, stress testing, and recovery planning process.
-It is owned by the Bank's Finance function and is reliant upon input from across the Three Lines of Defence.
+Key stakeholders involved in the delivery of the IPP include Group Finance, Enterprise Change, the CEO Office and Group Risk.
+It is reliant upon input from across the Three Lines of Defence.
 Through the IPP, PTSB seeks to ensure the Bank maintains values maximising effective and efficient operations and that its business conduct is prudent within the context of its strategic objectives and Board-approved risk appetite.